Casita Travel Terms and Conditions

 Article 5, paragraph 3

-Article 6 Travel documents
+Article 6 Travel Documents

-Article 7 Changes by the Tenant
+Article 7 Changes by the Renter

 Article 7, paragraph 1

-If, after a definitive booking, additional services are booked for which a new booking confirmation must be made, the Tenant will be charged €50 in administration costs.
+If, after a confirmed booking, additional services are booked for which a new booking confirmation must be issued, the Tenant will be charged an administration fee of €100.

 Article 7, paragraph 2

-Article 7, paragraph 3 A reduction in the number of travellers or a change in the length of stay or arrival date shall be considered a (partial) cancellation by the Tenant and the cancellation provisions in accordance with Article 9 shall apply.
-The cancellation provisions in accordance with Article 9 shall apply.
+Reducing the number of travelers, adjusting the length of stay, or moving the arrival date is considered a (partial) cancellation by the Renter, and the cancellation provisions in Article 9 apply.

 Article 8 Substitution